-- (a) Gender equality is visibly mainstreamed into all JPs operational at the time of assessment; AND (b) A Joint Programme on promoting gender equality and empowerment of women and girls is operational over current Cooperation Framework period in line with SDG priorities, including SDG 5. - a) Gender equality is visibly mainstreamed into all Joint Programs operational at the time of the assessment.
+- (a) Gender equality is visibly mainstreamed into at least 50 percent of JPs operational at the time of assessment; OR (b) A Joint Programme on promoting gender equality and empowerment of women and girls is operational over current Cooperation Framework period in line with SDG priorities, including SDG 5. - a) Gender equality is visibly mainstreamed into at least 50% of JPs operational at the time of assessment.
 Met

 UNCT-SWAP technical guidance (2018) defines a joint program (JP) as a set of activities contained in a joint work plan that involves two or more UN agencies and national partners.
-Based on this latter description, the IAT identified three JPs as operational at the time of the assessment:
+Based on this latter description, the IAT identified seven JPs as operational at the time of the assessment: